lucastheis/cmt/README.md

 	python setup.py build
 	python setup.py install

-### Building with the Intel compiler and MKL

-To get even better performance, you might want to try compiling the module with Intel's compiler and the MKL libraries.
-This probably requires some changes of the paths in `setup.py`.
-After that, use the following line to compile the code

-	python setup.py build --compiler=intelem

-on 64-bit systems and

-	python setup.py build --compiler=intel

-on 32-bit systems.
-The following might be helpful when trying to compile the L-BFGS library with the Intel compiler.

-	./autogen.sh
-	CC=icc ./configure --enable-sse2
-	CC=icc make CFLAGS="-fPIC"

 ## Matlab Interface Installation

 Normally it should be enough to download one of the prebuild binaries of our cmt matlab interface.
-If you for what ever reason want to build it yourself, the following instructions are for you.
+If you want to build it yourself, the following instructions are for you.

 ### Build lbfgs library
 The first step is always to follow the above instructions to build liblbfgs for your platform.

-On Windows this is done by opening lbfgs.sln in code/liblbfgs in Visual Studio.
-In Visual Studio make sure to select the "Release" configuration and the right platform (probably "x64" on most machines).
+On Windows this is done by opening `code\liblbfgs\lbfgs.sln` in Visual Studio.
+In Visual Studio, make sure to select the "Release" configuration and the right platform (probably "x64").
 Then build the "lib" project by selecting it with a right click and choosing "build".
-The resulting file "lbfgs.lib" should be found in the subfolder "x64\Release" (or "Release" for x86 systems, in which case you have to change that path in the setup script).
+The resulting file `lbfgs.lib` should be found in the subfolder `x64\Release` (or "Release" for x86 systems, in which case you have to change that path in the setup script).

 ### Building the mex interface in Matlab